Ishu011/Advanced-World-population-Analysis-and-Prediction/README.md

 i). **Linear Regression:**

-Purpose: Provides a baseline model to understand the relationship between historical population data and future projections.
+Purpose: Provides a baseline model to understand the relationship between historical population data and future projections.\n
 Evaluation: High R-squared value indicates strong predictive performance.

 ii).**Random Forest Regressor:**

-Purpose: Utilizes an ensemble of decision trees to improve accuracy and handle complex relationships in the data.
-Feature Importance: Identifies key factors influencing population growth.
+Purpose: Utilizes an ensemble of decision trees to improve accuracy and handle complex relationships in the data.\n Feature Importance: Identifies key factors influencing population growth.\n
 Tuning: Optimized hyperparameters to enhance model performance.

 iii).**Hyperparameter Tuning:**

-Purpose: Applied to the Random Forest model to fine-tune parameters like the number of trees and depth of the trees.
+Purpose: Applied to the Random Forest model to fine-tune parameters like the number of trees and depth of the trees.\n
-Impact: Improved model accuracy and robustness.
+Impact: Improved model accuracy and robustness.\n